pythonspeed/filprofiler/README.md

 At the moment it only runs on Linux and macOS.

+> "Within minutes of using your tool, I was able to identify a major memory bottleneck that I never would have thought existed.
+The ability to track memory allocated via the Python interface and also C allocation is awesome, especially for my NumPy / Pandas programs."
+>
+> —Derrick Kondo

 For more information, including an example of the output, see https://pythonspeed.com/products/filmemoryprofiler/

 * [Installation](#installation)